steve-m/librtlsdr/README_improvements.md

   * the IDs can be programmed with 'rtl_eeprom -n' or 'rtl_eeprom -g realtek_sdr'
   * see https://www.rtl-sdr.com/watching-dvb-t-tv-and-using-sdr-mode-at-the-same-time-with-two-rtl-sdrs/

-* added support for using RTLSDR-Dongle from remote - see rtl_rpcd
+* added support for using RTLSDR-Dongle from remote - see rtl_rpcd and README.rtlsdr_rpc

 * improvements for R820T/2 tuner
   also see https://codingspirit.de/librtlsdr-driver.pdf